Patient and Family Advisory Council

 Successful applicants will onboard through the same process as our volunteers.
 This process includes, but is not limited to:

-- Passing a background check and drug screen.
+- Pass a background check and drug screen.

-- Passing a tuberculosis (TB) skin test administered through our Employee Health department.
+- Pass a tuberculosis (TB) skin test administered through our Employee Health department.

-- Presenting proof of influenza vaccination annually (the hospital typically offers a free flu vaccine to our volunteers), as well as proof of COVID vaccination.
+- Present proof of influenza vaccination annually (the hospital typically offers a free flu vaccine to our volunteers) and proof of COVID vaccination.

-The Board Chair will set agendas, run the meeting, and work closely with the UP Health System – Marquette leadership team.
-Optimally, the Board Chair would have experience with running meetings, excellent communication skills, and be able to work effectively within a team as a leader.
+The council chair sets agendas, runs meetings and works closely with the UP Health System – Marquette leadership team.
+Optimally, the council chair has experience running meetings, excellent communication skills and the ability to work effectively as a team leader.

-A Board Member attends monthly meetings, is willing to share their experience with the intent of utilizing the information to improve service, may participate in special committees focused on service and quality, and may engage in particular activities that help us determine the quality of our services.
+A council member attends monthly meetings, is willing to share their experience with the intent of improving service, may participate in special committees focused on service and quality, and may engage in activities that help determine the quality of services.

-Board Members participate in the purposeful discussion surrounding the patient experience opportunities that have been presented to the PFAB for meaningful feedback.
-Board Members are also given the opportunity to share their suggestions for improvement.
+Council members participate in purposeful discussions surrounding patient experience opportunities presented to the PFAC for feedback.
+They may also share their own suggestions for improvement.

-The PFAB does not explore operational aspects of the hospital such as finance and contract labor.
-Data and updates regarding patient quality, safety, and experience are presented to the PFAB on a regular basis.
-One Board Member also serves on the Patient Safety and Clinical Quality Committee.
+The PFAC does not explore operational aspects of the hospital such as finance and contract labor.
+Data and updates regarding patient quality, safety and experience are presented to the PFAC regularly.
+One council member also serves on the Patient Safety and Clinical Quality Committee.